Turnstile: Drop-arm optical

 The drop-arm optical turnstile is a combination of the security of a tripod or barrier turnstile and a fully optical turnstile.
 The lanes can have either single or double arms.
 When access is granted the arms drop into recesses in the cabinet.
 Once the arms drop out of the way, the turnstile functions as a fully optical turnstile.

 Full-height turnstiles

-The full-height turnstile – a larger version of the waist-high turnstile, commonly 7 ft high – is something like a revolving door.
-Beyond this, full-height turnstiles often offer better security because they cannot be climbed over or ducked under, and can be designed to lock after each person enters so that the following person must pay a fee or present credentials.
-They may be designed to allow traffic in both directions, or in a single direction.
-It is sometimes called a "Rotogate", especially in Chicago, where it is used at unstaffed exits of Chicago 'L' stations, and is also used increasingly in New York City Subway stations since the turn of the 21st century.
+The full-height turnstile – a larger version of the waist-high turnstile, commonly 7 ft high – is based on the same principle as the revolving door.
+Furthermore, full-height turnstiles offer better security inasmuch as they can neither be climbed over nor ducked under, and can be designed to lock after each person enters such that the following person must themselves pay a fee or present credentials.
+Too, they may be designed to allow traffic in both directions, or in a single direction.
+It is sometimes called a "rotogate", especially in Chicago, where it is used at unstaffed exits of Chicago "L" stations, and is also used increasingly in New York City Subway stations since the turn of the 21st century.